 A survey of major Asian traditions, texts, and thinkers, especially in Indian and Chinese philosophy.
 Course themes will include Asian philosophical perspectives on the nature of the mind, body, self, soul, identity, knowledge, reality, compassion, duty, karma, and nirvana.
 This course will involve the disciplined practices of concentration and meditation.
-Pre or coreq. - PHIL121 or PHIL201.
 Approved for the Honors Program.
 Core: AH, D.

-Corequisite: PHIL121 or PHIL201.
+Prerequisite: Pre or coreq. - PHIL121 or PHIL201..
 Lecture/Lab Ratio: 3:0.